-In re Marriage of Cooper, 769 N.W.2d 582 (Iowa 2009): A reconciliation agreement, which imposed severe penalties in the event of infidelity, could be considered by the Court under Iowa Code § 598.21(1)(k).
-However, post-marital agreements are only considered, among other factors, in making property divisions.
-More important, Iowa will not enforce contracts which attempt to regulate spouse's personal conduct.
-Miller v.
-Miller, 78 Iowa 177, 179, 42 N.W.
-641, 641 (1889). "[Iowa's] no-fault divorce law is designed to limit acrimonious proceedings.
+A reconciliation agreement, which imposed severe penalties in the event of infidelity, could be considered by the Court under Iowa Code section 598.21(1)(k).
+Though post-marital agreements are only considered, among other factors, in making property divisions, Iowa will not enforce contracts which attempt to regulate spouse's personal conduct. "[Iowa's] no-fault divorce law is designed to limit acrimonious proceedings.
 Further, a contrary approach would empower spouses to seek an end-run around our no-fault divorce laws through private contracts."
 Cooper, 769 N.W.2d at 587 (citation omitted).